cem327/SkillsToLearn/README.md

 ## Project Objectives

 *   Fetching and storing the content of job posts.
-*   Analyzing the words in job posts.
+*   Analyzing the words in job posts
+*   Eliminating outlier data points such as fake posts.
 *   Identifying and ranking the skills desired by companies.

-## Technologies Used
+## Technologies\Libraries Used

 *   Lombok
 *   Hibernate